KAKAMMPI

 In another report, the ILO said its primary goal is to “promote opportunities for women and men to obtain decent and productive work in conditions of freedom, equity, security, and human dignity.”

+However, it pointed out “the world today is facing a number of decent work “deficits.”
 “These come in the form of unemployment and underemployment, poor quality and unproductive jobs, unsafe work and insecure income, rights that are denied, and gender inequality.
-Many migrant workers are particularly vulnerable to exploitation, lack of representation and voice and have
+Many migrant workers are particularly vulnerable to exploitation, lack of representation and voice and have inadequate protection from income loss during sickness, disability and old age,” said the agency.
+According to the ILO, here are some of the indicators of decent work deficits: - Labor migration is on the rise.
+There are more than 86 million migrant workers worldwide, 34 million of whom come from developing countries.

 - There are over 85 million unemployed youth around the world, comprising nearly half of the world’s unemployment rate although this age group makes up only 25 percent of the working age population.